Canadian Black Policy Network

-A network for opportunities to collectively develop innovative and sustainable solutions for policy issues affecting Toronto’s Black communities.
+A network for opportunities to collectively develop innovative and sustainable solutions for policy issues affecting Canada’s Black communities.

 The inaugural 2019 Toronto Black Policy Conference (TBPC) —inspired by Harvard Kennedy School's annual Black Policy Conference — kicked off with the-theme of Black Inclusion and Innovation.